 Loch Ness Personalities – a necessarily short description of the good, the bad and the ugly (and not necessarily presented in that order!) who are relevant to the monster and the loch.

-Bremner, Ronald - Deceased.
-Was owner of the “Official Loch Ness Exhibition” (which is now Loch Ness 2000) and not to be confused with The Original Loch Ness Exhibition next door.
+Bremner, Ronald - Deceased: Was owner of the “Official Loch Ness Exhibition” (which became Loch Ness 2000) and not to be confused with The Original Loch Ness Exhibition next door, which in turn became Nessieland.
 Interestingly there appears to have been nothing “official” about the Official Exhibition and rival Mr. Skinner's Original Exhibition came afterwards, not as its name would suggest!
 Confused?
 So are we.
 Recently his naughty offspring has got into hot water by posting bogus and fake reviews of his business onto a prominent online webguide.
 The underhand attempt to up their ratings was exposed by The Sunday Times and The Scotsman.
-Read more in our Loch Ness Tour Guide.

-Campbell, Gary – Esteemed local celebrity and all round Loch Ness VIP.
-As President of The Official Loch Ness Monster Fan Club Gary is feted by the world’s media and provides the most knowledgeable commentary and professional opinion about Nessie.
+Campbell, Gary: Esteemed local celebrity and all round Loch Ness VIP.
+As President of The Official Loch Ness Monster Fan Club Gary is feted by the world’s media and aside from Mikko, probably provides the most knowledgeable commentary and professional opinion about Nessie.
 Gary’s easy manner and deep knowledge of the area and the monster is envied by many of his critics and those who aspire to be as prominent as him.
 If Gary was Japanese he'd probably be made a living legend.

-Plume, Professor – Eminent academic who has spent a lifetime researching the ecosystems and geology of Loch Ness.
+Plume, Professor: Eminent academic who heads up his Loch Ness research Project and has spent a lifetime researching the ecosystems and geology of the area.

-Raynor, Dick – Carries out some homespun research in Loch Ness and allegedly captured some camera footage of a duck swimming in it many, many years ago.
+Raynor, Dick: Carried out some homespun research in Loch Ness and allegedly captured some camera footage of a duck swimming in it many, many years ago.

-Skinner, Donald - Set up a rival exhibition to Bremner's (see above) and called it the Original one.
+Skinner, Donald: Set up a rival exhibition to Bremner's (see above) and called it the Original one.
 Confused?
 So are we.
-At least Donald stayed on message and tells people about Nessie so if you must visit a Loch Ness Monster Exhibition then we suggest you visit the Original one and not the increasingly dated and lacklustre Loch Ness 2000 next door.
+At least Donald stays on message and tells people about Nessie so if you must visit a Loch Ness Monster Exhibition then we suggest you visit the Original one (now called "Nessieland") and not the increasingly dated and lacklustre Loch Ness 2000 next door.

-Takala, Mikko – Your humble and modest webmaster and developer of the Officially Original Loch Ness Livecams.
+Takala, Mikko: Your humble and modest webmaster of Nessie on the Net! and developer of the Officially Original Loch Ness Livecams.
 Mikko’s website is involved with many Loch Ness research projects and “scientific” investigations.
 Mikko’s intricate knowledge of the monster and Loch Ness is, quite possibly, only rivalled by Gary Campbell but Mikko definitely takes the edge.
 Mikko makes no apologies for his friendship with Professor Kettle and Professor Plume, both eminent and highly respected academics who have real letters behind their names and who, like Mikko, don’t have beards.